Academic Regulations and Procedures

 Final grades are recorded in the fall at the end of the term and at the end of module session 3, and in the spring at the end of the term and at the end of module session 8, except in courses designated by the school as part of a grading sequence in which a final grade is given only after the sequence has been completed.

-A letter grading system is used by the Schools of Health Technology and Management, Nursing, Social Welfare, Basic Sciences, Master of Public Health and Nutrition programs.
-The School of Dental Medicine uses the letter grading system, for all didactic and laboratory courses, including basic sciences courses, except those specifically identified by the school.
+A letter grading system is used by the Schools of Health Technology and Management, Nursing (refer to the School of Nursing for specific grading policy), Social Welfare, Basic Sciences, Graduate Nutrition and Public Health programs.
+The School of Dental Medicine uses the letter grading system, without plus or minus grades, for all didactic and laboratory courses, including basic sciences courses, except those specifically identified by the school.

-A Satisfactory/Unsatisfactory (S/U) and/or Satisfactory/Failure (S/F) grading system is used for selected courses in the Schools of Health Technology and Management, Nursing, Social Welfare and Graduate Program in Public Health and for all clinical courses and seminars in the School of Dental Medicine.
+A Satisfactory/Unsatisfactory (S/U) and/or Satisfactory/ Failure (S/F) grading system is used for selected courses in the Schools of Health Technology and Management, Nursing, Social Welfare, Graduate Nutrition and Public Health programs and for all clinical courses and seminars in the School of Dental Medicine.
 The School of Dental Medicine also uses an honor grade of (H).
-The School of Medicine uses the Honors/Pass/Fail grading system as described in the School of Medicine section of this Bulletin.
+The School of Medicine uses the Honors/ Pass/Fail grading system as described in the School of Medicine section of this Bulletin.

-The Schools of Health Technology and Management, Nursing, Social Welfare, Basic Science, Master of Public Health and Nutrition programs may use plus or minus grades for students of these schools.
+The Schools of Health Technology and Management, Nursing, Social Welfare, Basic Sciences, Graduate Nutrition and Public Health programs may use plus or minus grades for students of these schools.

 Grades are assigned point values as follows: